 Degrees and Programs

-Methodist College is a private, four-year institution offering certificate, baccalaureate and masters degree programs in nursing and health science.
+Methodist College is a private, four-year institution offering certificate, baccalaureate and masters degree programs in nursing, health science, and human services.

 - Master of Science in Nursing - for professional nurses wanting to advance their education and career, Methodist College offers three graduate degree options: Master of Science in Nursing, Master of Science in Nursing - Nurse Educator, Master of Science in Nursing - Nurse Leader Executive.